Azasakhe/Netflix/How-install-the-addon.md

 #### Mobile plan
 This add-on **not** support Mobile plan.

-#### Add-on for Kodi 18
+#### Kodi 18 - Leia

-**Kodi 18 is EOL.
-This add-on is compatible but will only receive _maintenance fixes_, no support will be provided.
-Due to recent Netflix changes the Kodi 18 version _may no longer support 1080P and 4K and this cannot be fixed_**, we highly recommend the upgrade to Kodi 19 or above.
+**The Kodi 18 version is end-of-life.** This add-on is compatible but will only receive _maintenance fixes_, **no support will be provided**.
+Due to recent Netflix changes the Kodi 18 version _may no longer support 1080P and 4K and this cannot be fixed_, we highly recommend the upgrade to Kodi 19 or above.

 #### Android
 This add-on works with most _Netflix certified_ android devices, but video playback is not guaranteed on all models of android devices, causing playback errors.

-#### Ubuntu (linux) use Kodi version from Ubuntu Software Center
-This add-on is not full compatible with the Kodi version from _Ubuntu Software Center_ (can be identified from the Kodi main screen by the logo `Kodi from debian`), please uninstall it and follow the official Kodi install instructions on Kodi website.

 ---